scientific-python/cookie/docs/pages/guides/style.md

 disable auto-fixing for specific error codes via `unfixable`.

-There are other configuration options, such as `target-version`, which selects the minimum version you want to target (primarily for "UP" and "I"), the `src` list which tells it where to look for top level packages (mostly for "I" codes, which also have a lot of custom configuration options), `typing-modules`, which helps apply typing-specific rules to a re-exported typing module (a common practice for unifying typing and `typing_extensions` based on Python version).
+There are other configuration options, such as `target-version`, which selects the minimum version you want to target (primarily for `"UP"` and `"I"`)
+{% include rr.html id="RF002" %}, the `src` list which tells it where to look for top level packages (mostly for "I" codes, which also have a lot of custom configuration options) {% include rr.html id="RF003" %}, `typing-modules`, which helps apply typing-specific rules to a re-exported typing module (a common practice for unifying typing and `typing_extensions` based on Python version).
 There's also a file `exclude` set, which you can override if you are running